gbgabiola/progress/README.md

 - [ ] Project: Complete all challenges from the [Code Jam Qualification Round 2015](https://code.google.com/codejam/contest/6224486/dashboard)
 - [ ] Project: Pick a template from [here](http://www.free-css.com/free-css-templates) and create a new template with it as your inspiration (do not use its assets)

-## Tier 3 - build on the foundation
+## Tier 3 - Build on the foundation

 - [ ] Course: [Algorithms, Part I](https://www.coursera.org/learn/algorithms-part1)
 - [ ] Course: [Algorithms, Part II](https://www.coursera.org/learn/algorithms-part2)